-In this tutorial we will show you how to install Grafana on CentOS 7.
-For those of you who didn’t know, Grafana is an open source data visualization and tracking suite.
+In this tutorial, we will show you how to install Grafana on CentOS 7.
+For those of you who didn’t know, Grafana is an open-source data visualization and tracking suite.
 It offers support for Graphite, Elasticsearch, Included, Prometheus, and a lot more databases.
-The application gives a beautiful dashboard and metric analytics, with capability to control and create your own dashboard to your own apps or infrastructure performance monitoring.
+The application gives a beautiful dashboard and metric analytics, with the capability to control and create your own dashboard for your own apps or infrastructure performance monitoring.

 Install Grafana on CentOS 7